syncfusion-content/flutter-docs/Flutter/radial-gauge/needle-pointer.md

 ![needle tail customization](images/needle-pointer/tail_border.jpg)

-The following code shows how to apply the gradient color for the tail.
+The following code shows how to apply the gradient for the tail.

 @override
  Widget build(BuildContext context) {